National Baseball Card Day – My Experience

 To me it wouldn’t be a card shop without having some of the regulars loitering a bit, these guys were greeting customers as the owner, Ken Zajkowski took care of customers and they kept things lively with good conversation.

 These are the card shops I grew up with, this is the type of card shop my middle-aged heart longed to see.

 The one thing that stood out the most was the owner, Ken.
 I have never seen such a high level of genuine customer service.

 He was answering customers’ questions in the shop and/or on the phone with a level of professionalism and knowledge and still made the time to come greet me and offer his assistance.

 Ken gave me my space and allowed me to check things out and once it slowed down a bit he and I engaged in great hobby conversation.
 I asked him, what he knew about National Baseball Card Day?
 He said this,

 “It’s designed to entice and grow collectors, the only way to grow collectors is to excite people with main stream product and also encourage people to come to hobby shops.
 This helps support small business and hobby stores; unlike retail outlets we also sale singles, supplies, and you could ask questions and get an honest response.”

-Today, it’s more like 4-6 thousand hobby stores open for business, he attributes this not to the downfall of the hobby but to the internet/eBay era, its proven brick and mortar shops are a dying breed but their still very important to the hobby.
+Today, it’s more like 4-6 thousand hobby stores open for business, he attributes this not to the downfall of the hobby but to the internet/eBay era, its proven brick, and mortar shops are a dying breed but they’re still very important to the hobby.

 MY PACK OF NATIONAL BASEBALL CARD DAY 2017